 In the expanded view, the table columns display the Name of the VPN SSL connection, the Certificate used for the connection, as well as the Type and the Status of the connection.
-Use the buttons in the last column to view and modify the settings for a VPN SSL connection or to delete a connection from the system.
+Use the buttons in the last column to view, modify or export the settings for a VPN SSL connection, or to delete a connection from the system.